airbytehq/airbyte/docs/cloud/managing-airbyte-cloud.md

 :::note

-You can also choose data residency when creating a [new connection](https://docs.airbyte.com/cloud/getting-started-with-airbyte-cloud#set-up-a-connection), or you can set the [default data residency](#choose-your-default-data-residency) for all of your connections.
+You can also choose data residency when creating a [new connection](https://docs.airbyte.com/cloud/getting-started-with-airbyte-cloud#set-up-a-connection), or you can set the [default data residency](#choose-your-default-data-residency) for your workspace.

 :::